shamimbdpro/unlimited-theme-addons/readme.txt

 No, We have provided minified css to optimize your website.

+= How to remove Related Product in WooCommerce? =
+Its easy.
+Just click on theme addons on admin top bar > Navigate to addons > Enable the addons.

+= How to hide admin bar in frontend? =
+To hide the admin bar just click on Theme Addons > Addons > Then enable the addons.

+= How to hide price in WooCommmerce? =
+To hide the WooCommerce price just click on Theme Addons > Then click on Addons > Then enable the addons from there.

 = How can I discuss the plugin issues? =
 You're more than welcome! we are ready to solve your issue. you can ask the query here. https://wordpress.org/support/plugin/unlimited-theme-addons